JustinLG9/react-svg-path-timer/README.md

 # react-svg-path-timer

 Timer made with an SVG path.
-Easily display a timer in a more fun and eye-capturing way!
+Easily display a timer in a more creative and interactive way!

 ![Basic Example](https://media.giphy.com/media/Rk2hDPZhjGhXGARzp1/giphy.gif)